Akkuzüge bei der DB | © Deutsche Bahn AG / Claus Weber

 We have set ambitious climate protection targets for ourselves at Deutsche Bahn.
-We will be climate-neutral by 2040.
+We want to be climate-neutral by 2040.
 To this end, we are working on innovative solutions for alternative drive systems in order to phase out diesel traffic.
 One of these solutions involves testing modern battery trains.

 Full power even without an overhead line